Political positions of Vladimir Zhirinovsky: Ukraine

 In the 1990s, Zhirinovsky rejected Ukrainian independence, believing Ukraine to be a part of the Russian state.

 In 2013, when asked about former Ukrainian prime minister Yulia Tymoshenko, Zhirinovsky said, "Yulia Tymoshenko, I'm sorry, is a woman.
 I don't like them, as it's easier to persuade a woman. [...]
 Women are more compliant, and it's dangerous."

 Zhirinovsky strongly supported the 2014 Russian annexation of Crimea.
-When, in the wake of the 2014 Crimean crisis, franchises of the fast-food restaurant McDonald's were unable to continue because they had been cut off by their Ukrainian franchisor.
-Zhirinovsky suggested that McDonald's "should be evicted from Russia" for the affront.
+When, in the wake of the annexation, franchises of the fast-food restaurant McDonald's were unable to continue because they had been cut off by their Ukrainian franchisor, Zhirinovsky suggested that McDonald's "should be evicted from Russia" for the affront.

 In July 2014, amidst an armed insurgency in Eastern Ukraine, the Ukrainian Interior Ministry launched criminal proceedings against Zhirinovsky and Communist Party of the Russian Federation leader Gennady Zyuganov for "financing actions aimed at changing the boundaries of the territory and the state border of Ukraine".

-In May 2015, Zhirinovsky declared that former President of Georgia (and then-governor of Odessa, Ukraine) Mikheil Saakashvili, should be killed: "We will shoot all of your governors, starting with Saakashvili, then they'll be afraid.
+In May 2015, Zhirinovsky declared that former president of Georgia (and then-governor of Odesa, Ukraine) Mikheil Saakashvili, should be killed: "We will shoot all of your governors, starting with Saakashvili, then they'll be afraid.
 And there will be a different situation in Europe and Ukraine. ...
 Let's aim at Berlin, Brussels, London, and Washington."
 He then said Ukrainian political prisoner Nadiya Savchenko should be shot and hanged in Belgrade.

 In July 2017, Zhirinovsky remarked that “the final result” to unrest in Ukraine would be that the country would be divided after many rounds of negotiations.
 He remarked that the "south-eastern Ukraine and the Russian population will go to Russia, but the north-west will become a nationalist state of seven to eight million people … will become a member of NATO and the European Union.”

 In February 2018, Zhirinovsky proposed deploying a nuclear bomb in Ukraine in order to kill Petro Poroshenko remarking that Russia should drop "a tiny bomb.
 Not a big Hiroshima, but a small one.
 Right there where the residence of Ukrainian President Poroshenko is."

 In a speech on 27 December 2021, Zhirinovsky appeared to almost predict the day of the Russian invasion of Ukraine of 24 February 2022, stating: "At 4 a.m. on February 22, you will feel [our new policy].
 I would like 2022 to be a peaceful year.
 But I love the truth, for 70 years I have been telling the truth.
 It will not be peaceful.
 It will be a year when Russia becomes great again."